gassergalalali/MST-IST-5520-SP2020-Group-7/Variables.md

         <td>
 Final Contract Price Flag</td>
         <td>
-1 = Final contract price reported at the timethe house was completed has been changed0 = No changing done</td>
+1 = Final contract price reported at the timethe house was completed has been changed </br> 0 = No changing done</td>
         <td>
 Relationships of changed values to other values will be different.Not available in files for years prior to 2009.</td>
     </tr>